 The story is that it was first found right at the Reconquista, in the 13th century on the site of the central mosque.
 The cathedral is spectacular with styles from Gothic, Baroque and Neo-Classical with three portals to areas each in its style.
 Here is the full story according to the church, La Catedral de Valencia.

-We went to the altar and saw the Holy Grail – the light was low and I didn’t care my big camera during this trip because I was writing as part of the media team.
+We went to the altar and saw the Holy Grail – the light was low and I didn’t care.
+Perhaps I should have cared?
+My big camera was back in the hotel during this day trip.
+I was writing as part of the media team, and unfortunately not a photographer on this trip.
 Luckily, I got this photo as we walked up to the altar.
 The Holy Grail was in another small room.
 Patiently, we waited for our turn to enter and see it.
-I asked Jason to hold on so I could get a photo of him and the Holy Grail.

 Finally, my turn for a photo.
 But it didn’t come out, Jason lost his patience and left.

-Travel tip: always travel with a high speed low light camera.
+Travel tip: always travel with a high speed low light camera and fast media.
 Bring a DSL or iPhone, or Android.
-You don’t want to miss a shot.
+You don’t want to miss a shot. (like I did)